manasa-arun/python/content/en/Tips/Types-of-Functions-in-python.md

 Python has several built-in functions, which are listed below:

-There are 68 Built in Functions are there in python.
+There are 68 Built in Functions are there in Python.

 1.`chr()`is used for `Returns a character from the specified Unicode code`.